Celebrate St. Patrick's Day with an Irish Poetry Form!

 Happy St. Patrick's Day!

-Since you can’t get out to the pub for a Guinness this St. Paddy’s Day, why not try something else that’s a little Irish – an Irish poetry form!
-Just as filling and possibly as tasty (depending on your subject).
+This St. Paddy's Day, why not try something (other than Guinness beer) that's also a wee bit Irish - an Irish poetry form!
+Just as filling and possibly as tasty (depending on your subject) as a stout.

 I also recommend checking out poetry by Irish creatives.
 William Butler Yeats is probably the best-known Irish poet, but there are many others.
 Check out the works by Seamus Heaney (one of my personal favorites known for sensory writing), Eavan Boland, and Sinead Morrissey.
 They may or may not write in Irish poetry forms, but their poetry is worth reading.

 Once you've soaked up some Irish inspiration, you're ready to try writing in an Irish poetry form.

 Ireland is home to many traditional forms of poetry, and if you're pressed for time (like me) you'll appreciate that many of them are short.
 Maybe the leprechauns had something to do with the compact forms? ;)

 Here's one you can attempt today: the Dechnad Cummaisc.

 This short-as-you-like-it Irish poetry form has only THREE main rules.
 If you tried to read about the form in a textbook, you'd probably cross it off the list of things you want to try (I know from experience -it's why I ignored the form for so long!).

 But when you break it down, rule by rule, and follow it up with some examples, it's clear the Dechnad Cummaisc isn't complicated and can make you exercise creativity in different ways.